Personal cheat on Docker Basics

 To minimize exposure, opt-in to create a dedicated user and a dedicated group

-in the Docker image for the application;
+in the Docker image for the application; use the USER directive in the

-to ensure the container runs the application with the least
+Dockerfile to ensure the container runs the application with the least

 privileged access possible.